mdrahmanabdul/Titanic-Analysis/README.md

 4. Run all the cells in the jupiter notebooks in sequential manner.

 # Author
-Name : Mohammed Abdul Rahman    Linkedin : [Mohammed Abdul Rahman](https://www.linkedin.com/in/rahmanabdul003/)
+Name : Mohammed Abdul Rahman  <br> Linkedin : [Mohammed Abdul Rahman](https://www.linkedin.com/in/rahmanabdul003/)

 # License
 This project is under Eclipse Public License 2.0